g-leech/argmin-gravitas/_posts/2019-04-13-waking-up-harris.markdown

 2. We know that the brain computes the wrong thing sometimes.
 (Cognitive biases, optical illusions, top-down processing, hallucinations.)<br>

-3. So, if such a thing is possible, it could be helpful to attend to sense-data more closely, to rule out automatic-brain errors.
+3. So, if such a thing is possible, it _could_ be helpful to attend to sense-data more closely, to spot auto brain errors. _Maybe_ more than fleeting sensory illusions too.
 <br>

 While I don't have a very clear philosophy of mind, I know I'm not a direct realist or substance dualist or identity essentialist, so I've no philosophical objections to breaking down the Self, either.
 Allons-y.